Special library: Museum

 Museum libraries are libraries within museums.
 Like any other special library, museum libraries have aspects of traditional libraries, but also contain other characteristics unlike public or academic libraries.
 Museum libraries are often associated with a public museum or institution whose main purpose is to provide historical and educational information to the general public.
 Unlike traditional libraries, many museum libraries are more private and hidden from the public eye due to their main purpose as a research library for museum staff and professional researchers.
 Because of this, users must often make appointments and be allowed special access through them by library staff or other museum staff.
 Though this is not to say all museum libraries are unattainable to public users.
-Museum libraries such as the Ryerson & Burnham Libraries of the Art Institute of Chicago, the Nolen Library of the Metropolitan Museum of Modern Art of New York, and the Museums Victoria Library in Melbourne, Australia all provide access to public during opening hours.
+Museum libraries such as the Ryerson & Burnham Libraries of the Art Institute of Chicago, the Nolen Library of the Metropolitan Museum of Art of New York, and the Museums Victoria Library in Melbourne, Australia all provide access to public during opening hours.

 Another major difference between this type of special library to other traditional libraries is that museum libraries are usually focused on one subject or field of study, rather than covering all subject areas.
 Such areas of study museum libraries focus in on include art, history, science, and other more specific fields.
 These areas the libraries focus on also depends on what museum they work and are associated with.
 The libraries within the MET and the Art Institute of Chicago, both art museums, focus on art and its history.
 While the National Museum of Natural History Library of Washington, D.C., focuses on natural history because of its collaboration with the museum which bears the same name.
 Museums and libraries collaborate and work with each other in order for both to function properly.
 Without one, the other could not survive.